Holy Unction

 After filling, paint the container (or cover with contact paper), poke a hole through each side of the top just below the lid, and attach a string for wearing.

-Alternate craft idea: Make a Healing Prayerbook – Cut the back and front from heavy paper and copy the pages and cut out; pattern is on the next 3 pages.
+Alternate craft idea: Make a Healing Prayerbook – Print the front and back on cardstock or mount on construction paper and copy the pages and cut out.
 Children can write in the names of people they want to pray for.
 They can decorate with stickers.
-To bind simply twist a pipe cleaner around the top.
+To bind simply twist a pipe cleaner around the top or use a staple or a brad.